ml4a/ml4a/sequence_to_sequence.md

 Another important difference is that these rows are not one-hot vectors.
 They are each a probability distribution over the target vocabulary;the softmax layer is responsible for making sure each row sums to 1 like a proper probability distribution should.

-Here's a illustration of all of this (note that in this illustration the raw source sequences are passed into the encoder, which is how the embedding variation of this model works; for the one-hot variation there would be an intermediary step where we create the one-hot vectors):
+Here's a illustration depicting this for one input example.
+Note that in this illustration the raw source sequence of indices are passed into the encoder, which is how the embedding variation of this model works; for the one-hot variation there would be an intermediary step where we create the one-hot vectors.

 ![](/guides/assets/sequence_to_sequence_details.png){:width="100%"}

 This "stack" (which is technically called a 3-tensor) basically the translated sequence that we want, except we have to do some additional processing to turn it back into text.
+In the illustration above, the output of the decoder corresponds to one tier in this stack.

-While we're on that topic, let's do that now:
+Let's prepare that preprocessing now.
+Basically, we will take these probabilities and translate them into words, as illustrated in the last two steps above.

 ```python
 target_reverse_word_index = {v:k for k,v in target_tokenizer.word_index.items()}